queryluke/masseffect-5e-data/text/en/species/ardat-yakshi.md

 grows stronger with each meld, and so a life of monastic celibacy allows asari to live in peace with a controllable desire.
 Those who are able to avoid isolation and execution, however, quickly become psychopathic in their intense lust for the destructive melding.

+If you would like to play an ardat-yakshi, gain the Addiction trait and replace Life Stage with Disposition or the
+Variant: Growing Power